gitaarik/lit-state/README.md

 ### Basics

 The `LitState` class uses a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to detect whenever a `stateVar` is get or set.
-During the render of a `LitStateElement`, there is a recorder active that records any `stateVar` that is accessed during the render of that component.
-At the end of the render, the `LitStateElement` collects the recorded `stateVar` variables, observes them, and re-renders itself whenever one of them changes.
-The next render it again records which `stateVar` variables are being used and observes them.
-So if the next render uses different `stateVars`, they too will be observed.
+When using the `observeState()` mixin, during the render of the component, there is a recorder active that records any `stateVar` that is accessed during the render of that component.
+At the end of the render, the recorded `stateVar` variables are collected and observers are added to them.
+Whenever one of them changes, the component re-renders itself.
+If the re-render uses different `stateVar` variables, they are again recorded and observed.

 ### Implementation details

-To re-render itself, a `LitStateElement` component calls LitElement's [`this.requestUpdate()`](https://lit-element.polymer-project.org/api/classes/_lit_element_.litelement.html#requestupdate) (with no arguments).
+To re-render the component, the `observeState()` mixin calls LitElement's [`this.requestUpdate()`](https://lit-element.polymer-project.org/api/classes/_lit_element_.litelement.html#requestupdate) (with no arguments).
 This will enqueue an update request for the component.
 The component will re-render at the end of the execution queue.